The Sylvia and Colin Shepherd Charitable Trust

 Overview

-Founded in 1973 by Sylvia and Colin Shepherd, this York-based charitable trust has been supporting local communities for over 50 years.
-With total annual expenditure of approximately £426,000 and income of £481,000 (2024), the trust focuses exclusively on organizations within a 25-mile radius of York.
-The trust maintains a straightforward approach to grant-making, prioritizing local charitable organizations that demonstrate clear community impact.
-Their funding philosophy emphasizes supporting a diverse range of causes that strengthen the Yorkshire community, from social welfare to environmental conservation.
+Established by trust deed in 1973 by Sylvia and Colin Shepherd, this York-based charitable trust has been supporting local communities for over 50 years.
+The trust prioritises organisations within a 25-mile radius of York, though it also considers applications from charities delivering in and around Yorkshire.
+The trust maintains a straightforward approach to grant-making, prioritising local charitable organisations that demonstrate clear community impact.
+Their funding philosophy emphasises supporting a diverse range of causes that strengthen the Yorkshire community, from social welfare to environmental conservation.

 Funding Priorities